bobbyiliev/introduction-to-sql/ebook/en/content/004-basic-syntax.md

 * `SELECT`: First, we specify the `SELECT` keyword, which indicates that we want to select some data from the database.
 Other popular keywords are: `INSERT`, `UPDATE` and `DELETE`.
 * `username`: Then we specify which column we want to select
 * `users`: After that, we specify the table that we want to select the data from.
 * The `;` is required.
-Every SQL statement needs to end with a semicolumn.
+Every SQL statement needs to end with a semicolon.

 If you run the above statement, you will get no results as the new `users` table that we've just created is empty.